 3.2 Trace eye blink conditioning behavioral experiment

-In this experiment, we designed the Teensy interface for a trace conditioning learning experiment (Figure 1B and 2B).
+In a second experiment, we reconfigured the Teensy interface for a trace conditioning learning experiment (Figure 1B and 2B).
 This experiment consisted of 50 trials, each lasting 20 seconds.
 Through these trials, a mouse can be trained to associate a conditioned stimulus (700ms long tone) with a subsequent unconditioned stimulus (a 100ms long gentle eye puff), separated by a brief memory trace time window (250ms).

 We first characterize the temporal precision of the Teensy interface in a manner similar to that described in the motion tracking experiment.
 We recorded the timings of the digital pulses generated to trigger each image frame capture (Figure 4A), and found a 33.4 microsecond delay per second.
 Thus, in this experiment, the Teensy interface has an actual frequency of 19.999 Hz instead of 20.000 Hz.
 The RMSE of the Teensy interface is 13.3 us, similar to that observed in the motion tracking experiment.